 No. While many of our past awardees have reported from conflict zones, it is not a requirement of the award.
 Courage comes in many different forms and we try to reflect that in the award’s selection process.
 On this page, you can find the portfolios of our 2021 winner and honorable mentions, as well as outstanding individual images selected by the jury among our semi-finalists.

 A candidate may either self-nominate or be nominated by an editor, mentor or journalist peer.

 If you are nominating someone else, you may either submit a full application (including a statement and work samples) or fill out an abbreviated nomination form via Google Forms.
-If you fill out the Google Form with the candidate’s information, we will contact them and tell them you have nominated them to apply for the award.
+If you fill out the Google Form with the candidate’s information by February 24, 2023, we will contact them and tell them you have nominated them to apply for the award.

 Please note that filling out the Google Form does not constitute or replace a full application in Picter, which must be submitted for the jury’s consideration.

 Should I submit images from the same project/story or from multiple?

 It is up to you.
 The award has a recency rule — at least six of the 12 images must have been taken between 2021 and 2023 — but otherwise, you may select whichever images you want.
 You may include an optional project description within the application.

 However, we do recommend that the submitted portfolio be well-considered and cohesive.
 In addition to the quality of images, think about the theme or narrative you want to convey with the selection of images.
 What story do you want to tell the jury about yourself — or someone else?
 This is where the candidate statement is helpful as well.
 Tell us the throughline of your work and your values as a journalist.